SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 > ![Adding a clietn secret]({{site.post-images}}/2020-05_SigningCert/13_AddSecret.png)

 * Create a new secret.
-Give it a descriptive name, e.g. `Access to KeyVault certificate for signing`.
+Give it a descriptive name, e.g. `Access to Key Vault certificate for signing`.
 Be sure to copy the secret somewhere temporarily, as this is the last time you'll see it.

 > ![The created secret]({{site.post-images}}/2020-05_SigningCert/14_CertPricipalName.png)

-## Granting KeyVault Access to the Principal
+## Granting Key Vault Access to the Principal

-Merely creating the principal is not enough to grant us access -- we must do so explicitly within the KeyVault.
+Merely creating the principal is not enough to grant us access -- we must do so explicitly within the Key Vault.

-* Open the KeyVault settings, and go to the `Access Policies` section.
+* Open the Key Vault settings, and go to the `Access Policies` section.
 Click the `Add Access Policy` link.

 > ![Add access policy link]({{site.post-images}}/2020-05_SigningCert/15_AccessPolicyLink.png)